chahatmandviwala-alt/Metastream/README.md

 # Metastream

-A solution for creating Ethereum wallets and securely signing transactions completely offline using air-gapped devices.
+A solution for creating Ethereum wallets and securely signing transactions offline using air-gapped devices.

 <br>